pry/pry/README.markdown

   getting you out of a situation where the parsing process goes wrong and you get stuck in an endless read loop.
 * `status` shows status information about the current session.
+* `whereami` shows the code context of the session.
 * `version` Show Pry version information
 * `help` shows the list of session commands with brief explanations.
 * `toggle-color` turns on and off syntax highlighting.